 Almost everybody has heard of Bitcoin.
 It’s always in the news, on social media, and discussed in social circles of every kind.
 It’s not just the flavor of the week, though.
 Bitcoin is the real deal and has been for the last few years.
 The impact that it has made on the financial world in such a short amount of time is unprecedented.
 Plenty of people are aware that Bitcoin exists, but there aren’t too many people that know what it is or fully understand it.

-The technology powering it might be complicated, but on a fundamental level, Bitcoin is incredibly easy to understand, and when you understand it, you can trade it.
-That’s what Bitcoin News Trader is all about.
-Our goal is to provide you with an environment that you can experiment with Bitcoin while staying in control of your finances.
-By using Bitcoin News Trader, you’re giving yourself the chance to learn more about Bitcoin and how it works through practical application in a secure environment.
+The technology powering it might be complicated, but on a fundamental level, Bitcoin is easy to understand on a basic level, and when you understand it, you can trade on it.
+And a streamlined trading experience is what Bitcoin News Trader is all about.
+The team’s goal is to provide you with an environment where you can learn to trade on Bitcoin.
+By using Bitcoin News Trader, you can learn more about Bitcoin and how it works through practical platform in a straightforward environment.

 Bitcoin is a cryptocurrency.
 In other words, it’s digital money.
 Whereas the dollar is physical, you have notes and coins; Bitcoin is fully digitized.
 You can still own units of it, but you can’t hold those units in your hand.